C38C/open_spectral_sensing/README.md

 <h3>3D Printing</h3>

 The case consists of three separate parts that come together to enclose the sensor.
-They are locatetd in the ```3D Models\Case``` directory.
+They are located in the ```3D Models\Case``` directory.

 <h4>Material</h4>
-PETG (recommended), PLA, ABS, etc. Recommended material is PETG due to its flexibiliy.
+PETG (recommended), PLA, ABS, etc. Recommended material is PETG due to its flexibility.
 PLA and ABS can be used, but repeated strain may cause parts to snap.

 <h4>Layer height</h4>
 0.12 mm or finer.